joelchongg/tp/docs/DeveloperGuide.md

 1. **Make filter error messages more error-specific.**
 Some errors from the filter command can be made more specific.
 We plan to make the error message mention the reason for the failure (invalid tag, empty tag, etc).

+2. **Sort only by the filtered list.**
+The `sort` command currently acts on the global list and not the currently filtered list shown to the user.
+We plan to modify it such that the `sort` command only sorts the currently filtered list.